 For detailed instructions about how to populate the event snippet for your business type, read how to Use event parameters for your business type.

 Updating your tag

 The example below, shows the parameters for the "Retail" business type.
-You'll need to use the correct custom parameter names (such as ecomm_prodid) for your business type.
-See all of the custom parameters by vertical
+You'll need to use the correct event parameter names (such as 'id') for your business type.
+See all of the event parameters by vertical

 Disable the collection of your data